What to Expect Diving in Roatan, Honduras

 You should also be sure that your dive resort can accommodate special requests or needs like Nitrox, DIN valves, sidemount, O2 or Trimix fills, CCR, photography, etc. We do our best to provide for the needs of the widest possible range of divers, but we need to know well in advance what your plans are.

 Many dive resorts on Roatan will offer shore diving onsite.
-Our own Reef House Reef is spectacular, for example.
+Our own Reef House reefs are spectacular, for example.
 However, shore diving can be limited to sites that are very close to where you’ll be staying.

 Dive resorts that offer shore diving in Roatan will be those that have easy access to deeper water.
-Not all of them do, so if shore diving is important to you, be sure to check.
+Not all of them do, so if shore diving is an important part of your Roatan dive vacation, be sure to check.

 At the Reef House, shore access is easily accessible as long as surface conditions are calm.
 The way our pier is situated, steps leading into the water are protected by what amounts to a small breakwater formed by the end of the pier.
 If you are planning to dive from shore here, be sure to let us know, so we can have tanks available, along with any equipment you might be renting.